Sharad420/social-network-prod/README.md

 A production-oriented social network built with **Django (REST API)** and **React**, focused on clean architecture, explicit tradeoffs, and real-world authentication flows.

-This project prioritizes **clarity, correctness, and maintainability** over premature complexity.
+This project prioritizes **clarity, correctness, and maintainability** over premature complexity and is **fully deployed on a live server**.

 ---